DrRykterstein/blog-site/README.md

 integrated getStaticProps and getStaticPaths functions.

 ## Launch
-This project will be launched using Vercel, the proprietary NextJS hosting platform.
+This project was launched using Vercel at https://tech-blog.vercel.app

 ## Getting Started